 Bitcoin Improvement Protocol 38 (BIP38) provides a way to encrypt a Bitcoin private key with a long passphrase composed of human-readable words.
 With this extra step of encryption, it’s possible to securely share the encrypted private key with a third-party.
 Without both the Bitcoin private key and the correct passphrase, it is impossible to access the funds held in that wallet.

 For example, the address and encrypted private key can be printed on a physical bitcoin, while the passphrase is stored in a separate location or memorized.
 Even though others may know the private key, the funds are still secure.

 In any case, BIP38 encryption requires the wallet owner to provide the encrypted Bitcoin private key along with an additional passphrase to access a BTC wallet and spend funds.
 BIP38 can be thought of as a form of two-factor authentication in which the wallet owner sets a personalized, reusable password.
 As with traditional passwords, you should choose a phrase that is difficult for others to guess.

 BIP38 private keys always start with a “6P” and look something like this.

 Learn More About Blockchain Fundamentals

 If you'd like to learn more about blockchain technology, check out Komodo's Blockchain Fundamentals series.
-This posts explain a wide variety of crucial blockhain topics, from things like cryptocurrency mining and margin trading to Proof of Work and Proof of Stake.
+These posts explain a wide variety of crucial blockchain topics, from things like cryptocurrency mining and margin trading to Proof of Work and Proof of Stake.

 Begin your blockchain journey with Komodo today.